al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-corporation.md

 - Profiling: aka behavior description, if a high value user is deviating his behavior, maybe we could reach out to him.
 - Link prediction: recommendations, friend of a friend.
 - AB testing, how to scientifically (accurately) test an hypothesis ?

+## Tackling Data requests

+Questions to ask, when a data request comes in:

+- What is the request?
+- Is it worth ad-hoc analysis resources?
+What is the hypothesis on yearly goals impact?
+- Tackling the request:
+  - 1. Is it measured properly? ( where is the documentation? )
+  - 2. Is this an Ad-hoc analysis or recurring dashboard?
+- For when is it needed ? is there a hard deadline, like launch date ?